aplteam/Tatin/docs/TatinUserSettings.md

 ### Summary

-In most scenarios you will probably be happy with having just one user settings file for Tatin, and having it in its default location.
+In most scenarios, you will probably be happy with having just one user settings file for Tatin, and having it in its default location.

 You may however want to have your own Tatin Registries, for example for private projects.